RichOren/KSStrap/content/kss/docs/styleguide.md

 This is a **living styleguide** made from [kss-node](https://github.com/hughsk/kss-node) styleguide.
 "kss-node" is a NodeJS implementation of [Knyle Style Sheets](https://github.com/kneath/kss) (KSS). kss-node enables us to generate a beatiful styleguide for CSS, of course that suports LESS, SASS and Stylus.

-That is thanks to [Bootstrap](http://http://getbootstrap.com/).
+This implementation uses LESS and you are able to Fully Theme the styleguide using the famous framework [Bootstrap](http://getbootstrap.com/).

+It is poosible to add and build your own custom icon fonts using the [IcoMoon App](https://icomoon.io/app/).
+This example is using [FontAwesome 4.2.0](http://fortawesome.github.io/Font-Awesome/) with **IcoMoon's Happy Faces** added as an example of how to customize and mix fonts.
+You use the

 Download